IdProo/Documents/Developers/en/Concepts/api-access.md

 We believe that the combination of **OpenID Connect** and **OAuth 2.0** is the best approach to secure modern applications for the foreseeable future.
-IdAMan is an implementation of these two protocols and is highly optimized to solve the typical security problems of today`s mobile, native and web applications.
+IdAMan is an implementation of these two protocols and is highly optimized to solve the typical security problems of today's mobile, native and web applications.